 - monitor ongoing activities.

-And what if none of this works?
+And what if prevention and compliance fail?
 The emerging arena of dispute resolution in Latin America

-Chapter 5 opens with a discussion of the improved business and legal environments in Latin America as countries generally move from closed, protectionist systems to more open ones.
+Chapter 8 opens with a discussion of the improved business and legal environments in Latin America as countries generally move from closed, protectionist systems to more open ones.
 The authors repeatedly stress the differential treatment of SOEs and private companies, foreign or domestic, and note that Latin America, while contributing a large number of disputes, is a seat for few arbitration fora.
 For example, in a number of countries local courts may step in to protect public or governmental entities, especially with regard to contract termination.
 In Mexico, Ecuador, Bolivia and Colombia the state-owned enterprise can exercise ‘exceptional interest powers’ to determine the forum for dispute resolution.
 Disputes with the ‘Bolivarian’ countries are more likely to end up in courts, both the host country’s and the investing country’s, than are disputes in countries that have ‘constitutionalised’ international arbitration.

 Despite these difficulties there is a growing comfort in the Latin American region with international arbitration, and its outcomes are increasingly recognised as legal, binding and appropriate in the region.
 Miami remains the arbitration capital for Latin America.
-Participants believe that the local law regime still matters, and international arbitration ‘needs to be protected against local legal quirks’, its neutrality is essential and arbitration agreements must be enforceable.
-These are not generally characteristic of potential Latin American arbitration seats.
+Participants believe that the local law regime still matters, and international arbitration needs to be protected against local legal quirks, its neutrality is essential, and arbitration agreements must be enforceable.
+These attributes are not generally characteristic of potential Latin American arbitration seats.

-Finally, the authors express the hope that an improving legal and investment climate in Latin America will lead to the region becoming more favoured as an arbitration seat.
-They see Peru and Colombia, and possibly Argentina, as the first Latin American countries to be so favoured.
+The authors note that an improving legal and investment climate in Latin America will lead to the region becoming more favoured as an arbitration seat.
+They see Peru and Colombia, and possibly Argentina, as the first Latin American countries to be awarded locations as arbitration seats.